Victims, law enforcement, local hospitals, and Health Centers can call upon Project HELP, Inc. to utilize our Sexual Assault Response Team (SART).

 - Project HELP support groups are designed to meet others and work together to continue the healing process, learn that they are not alone, and share with others their experiences and healing journey.

 - We offer support groups for the different ages and individual stages of healing from sexual violence.
 Our support groups are based on peer run groups with co-facilitators to be available to assist the group when needed.
+Click here for a list of current support groups.

 - The Sexual Assault Forensic Facility is located within the Project HELP building.
 It provides a safe and confidential environment for the victim to obtain a forensic exam after they have been sexually victimized.
 The facility allows the prevention of re-victimization that is often attached to going to a hospital or clinic.